hindu-comm/weblogs/manasataramgini/2014/12/2014-12-04_subhas-chandra-bose-an-autobiographical-reminiscence.md

 school and the last year of formal history, SCB was reduced to no more than three to four sentences, while Herr Hitler, comrade Stalin and the evil butcher Churchill got to fill up a whole chapter.
-In the final tally Indira Gandhi probably had more more space than Mr. Bose.
+In the finaltallyIndira Gandhi probably had more more space than Mr. Bose.
 In contrast, almost every year our Hindi textbook had a chapter on Bose (though none on Gandhi or Nehru), which was nothing short of laudatory and presented him as great hero.
 Similarly, we noticed that whereas the film on Gandhi made by an Englishman was repeatedly broadcast on